alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 > As we want **to add automation** to our deployment process and integrate it with the AWS ecosystem, **we will use the AWS Developer tools**.
 {: .prompt-info }

-This is the SAM project code on [GitHub](https://github.com/alazaroc/aws-sam-app){:target="_blank"} that we will use on the article.
+This is the SAM project code on [GitHub](https://github.com/alazaroc/aws-sam-app){:target="_blank"} that we will use in the article.
 In the [commit history](https://github.com/alazaroc/aws-sam-app/commits/main){:target="_blank"} you can find the evolution of the application through the steps explained.

 ## Add CI/CD to a SAM project

-We want to create a CI/CD pipeline to implement continuous deployment (we want that when we push new code, the pipeline deploy our resources automatically).
+We want to create a CI/CD pipeline to implement continuous deployment (we want that when we push new code, the pipeline deploys our resources automatically).

 > From AWS doc: AWS SAM provides a set of `default pipeline templates` for multiple CI/CD systems that encapsulate AWS's deployment best practices.
 These default pipeline templates use standard JSON/YAML pipeline configuration formats, and the built-in best practices help perform multi-account and multi-region deployments and verify that pipelines cannot make unintended changes to infrastructure.